cmu-sei/crucible/docs/blueprint/index.md

 1. Navigate to the **Organizations** tab.
 2. Click on **Add Organization**.
+3. Select **New Organization** from the dropdown.
-3. Then, you will get a pop up to add the organization's details.
+4. Then, you will get a pop up to add the organization's details.
-4. Add a **Name** for the organization.
+5. Add a **Name** for the organization.
-5. Add a **Short Name** for the organization, such as an acronym.
+6. Add a **Short Name** for the organization, such as an acronym.
-6. Add a **Summary** describing the organization.
+7. Add a **Summary** describing the organization.
-7. Add an **Email** from the organization.
+8. Add an **Email** from the organization.
-8. If desired, a **Description** can be added.
+9. If desired, a **Description** can be added.
-9. Click **Save**.
+10. Click **Save**.

 *Add an Organization Card From Template*

-To view existing Organization Card Templates and create an organization from a template, follow these steps:
+To view create an organization from a template, follow these steps:

 1. Navigate to the **Organizations** tab.
-2. Check the **Show Templates** box.
+2. Click on **Add Organization**.
-3. Select the desired template and click on the **+** icon from the card.
+3. Select the desired template to be used from the dropdown.
 4. Here, users will be able to edit all necessary information to create a new organization.
 5. After modifying the desired details, click **Save**.